Skip to main content

 • Dependent

-5. If your selection is Non-Dependent, you will also receive the following question regarding whether the payments relate to the current financial year or not.
-This will appear with a different ATO STP Payment Summary Code.
-N if Yes is selected, and B if No is selected.
+5. If your selection is Non-Dependent, you will also receive a question regarding whether the payments relate to the current financial year or not.
+This will control the ATO STP Payment Summary Code.
+If Yes is selected, it will be N, and B if No is selected.

 7. Untick Generate Payment.

-8. As no payment should be made to the deceased employee, change the hours and values that appear in the Termination record to zero.
+8. As no payment should be made to the deceased employee, change all hours and values that appear in the Termination transaction to zero.

 9. Click Process.

 10. No further transactions can be entered against this Employee.
-The ATO will receive the current Year to Date values when STP Reporting and STP Update are completed.
+The ATO will receive the current Year to Date values when STP Reporting or STP Update are next completed.

 ETP Payments

-If there are any ETPs that need to be paid and reported via STP, you can follow the steps below.
+If any ETPs need to be paid and reported via STP, follow the steps below.

 Note: if the recipient is an existing employee, e.g., an employee you currently pay, there are different STP reporting requirements.
 Refer to the ATO for more details.